How to Prepare for Prime Day 2023 as an Amazon Seller

 But in pursuing those, be sure to play by Amazon's rules, because the company has strict policies regarding what sellers can do with regards to reviews.
 You can't offer compensation for reviews, directly ask for positive reviews, ask reviewers to change their reviews, or get employees or family to submit reviews.
 While that may sound like there's nothing you can do about bad reviews, there are legitimate options to help improve your review scores, including:

 Request product reviews.
 You can't specifically request positive reviews, but you can request reviews — and that alone can be enough to get buyers who had a good experience to let others know.
-You might include an insert in your packaging thanking shoppers for their purchase and asking for a review, or you can ask for reviews through Buyer-Seller Messaging or with the "Request a Review" button on order detail pages.
+You might include an insert in your packaging thanking shoppers for their purchase and asking for a review, or you could ask for reviews through the Buyer-Seller Messaging or with the "Request a Review" button on order detail pages.

 Address any negative reviews.
 There's no escaping negative reviews, but responding to them in a professional manner and providing good customer service is likely to impress shoppers.
 You can respond publicly with a comment or privately through Buyer-Seller Messaging, offering to fix the problem.
 You can't ask customers to change their reviews or offer help in exchange for better ones, but if you address their problems they may revise their initial statement.